systemd/mkosi/mkosi.md

 Configuration is parsed in the following order:

 * The command line arguments are parsed
-* `mkosi.conf` is parsed if it exists in the directory set with `--directory=` or the current working directory if `--directory=` is not used.
+* `mkosi.conf` is parsed if it exists in the directory configured with `--directory=` or the current working directory if `--directory=` is not used.
 * `mkosi.conf.d/` is parsed in the same directory if it exists.
 Each